 Indeed estimates that a game designer salary can range from $44,000 for entry-level positions to upwards of $125,000 for the most senior video game designer jobs, with the average being a little more than $81,000.

 For comparison’s sake, the average game developer salary is $101,000, according to Indeed.
 The site says the low end of the scale is around $59,000, and the highest video game developer salary sits around $144,000.

 How Do I Build an Online Portfolio For My Video Game Designs?

-It’s important to showcase your previous work in an online portfolio so that game studios can see how talented you are.
+It’s important to showcase your previous work in an online portfolio website so that game studios can see how talented you are.
 To get started, use a website builder to create a website within minutes that will showcase your game design work.
 Make sure to pick one that offers beautiful templates and professional-looking fonts.
 You can also use your About Me page to showcase your credentials; make sure to include any video game school experience you have, along with, perhaps, some personal anecdotes about why video games mean so much to you.

 If you’re looking for a little inspiration, check out how these designers have set up their portfolios.